ahgamut/cosmo-gcc-plugin/README.md

   their initialization would otherwise raise the `initializer element is not constant` error (can handle `static` and global variables).

-The plugin errors out if the `SYMBOLIC` macro was improperly used, or if it is unable to confirm all the macro usage records were substituted successfully.
+The plugin errors out if the `ACTUALLY` macro was improperly used, or if it is unable to confirm all the macro usage records were substituted successfully.
 At the end of compilation, the plugin provides a note of how many substitutions were made when compiling the file.